-Early Childhood Education Grants for Teachers
+Early Childhood Education Grant for Teachers

 The relationships and interactions that young children have with their teachers in early learning programs matter a lot.
 Teachers ’ knowledge about child development and how children learn impacts a child’s developmental outcomes.
 Two of the factors that most strongly predict positive teaching and caregiving are education and specialized training.

 Ongoing professional development gives teachers the opportunity to increase their knowledge of current research and best practices to support children’s learning.
-All administrators, lead and assistant teachers who work in an Early Childhood Education Grants funded program are required to complete 20 hours of Ohio Approved professional development each biennium.
+All administrators, lead and assistant teachers who work in an Early Childhood Education Grant funded program are required to complete 20 hours of Ohio Approved professional development each biennium.
 For more information on professional development requirements, please click here

 Step Up To Quality

-Programs that are awarded Early Childhood Education Grants must demonstrate they meet high-quality standards by achieving a 3-, 4-, or 5- star rating in Step Up To Quality, Ohio’s tiered quality rating and improvement system.
+Programs that are awarded the Early Childhood Education Grant must demonstrate they meet high-quality standards by achieving a 3-, 4-, or 5- star rating in Step Up To Quality, Ohio’s tiered quality rating and improvement system.
 Teachers should become familiar with the program standards and work with their administrator to make sure they are being implemented in their classrooms.

 More information regarding Step Up To Quality, including program requirements for achieving a 3-, 4-, or 5- star rating can be found here